Instructions Reference

 #Control Flow

 XSLT provides conditional instructions that determine what output to produce based on runtime conditions.
-If you come from C#, you will find familiar concepts here — if, switch, and some patterns that have no direct C# equivalent but solve real problems elegantly.
+Some of these instructions have no direct equivalent in general-purpose languages.

 #Contents